ser1965/workshopqcd-2024-lesson-docker/episodes/05-building-docker-image.md

 :::::::::::::::: solution

-Make a new subdirectory (e.g. `test`) and save the code in a file (e.g. `myscript.py`) there, with
+Make a new subdirectory (e.g. `test`) and save the Python code in a file (e.g. `myscript.py`):

 ```
 from emoji import emojize as em
 print(em(":ghost:"))
 ```

-Now, you must pass this into the container using the `-v` flag in the `docker run ...` command.
-We know to use the container directory `/usr/src` from the Python container image [usage instructions](https://hub.docker.com/_/python).
+Now, you must pass this script into the container using the `-v` flag in the `docker run ...` command.
+We know to use the container directory `/usr/src` from the Python container image [usage instructions](https://hub.docker.com/_/python) and we choose to name the container directory `mycode`.

 You can use the `-w` to open the container in that directory.